GeorgeBeshay/MatrixMultiplication-MultiThreading/README.md

 `https://github.com/GeorgeBeshay/MatrixMultiplication-MultiThreading/archive/refs/heads/main.zip`
 * Open the src directory using you favourite IDE.
 * Place the test cases on the pre-defined format of the matrix input, follow the CLI procedure to run the application that can be found in the problem statement repository.
+* Open the src directory from the terminal run the following commands:
+ * `make`
+ * `./matMultp a b c`
+ * replace a, b and c with the input and output matices files.

 ---